nununo/pyVela2017/README-running.md

 * The Python process running `candle2017.py` should have the following child processes:
   * One `dbus-daemon` process.
   * Four `omxplayer.bin` processes.
-  * One `arecord` process, if the "audio" input is included in the configuration.
+  * One `arecord` process, if the "audio sensor" is included in the configuration.
 * One of the videos in the videos `0` directory should be playing, in a loop.
-* Log messages will be output to STDERR; see below to learn how to adjust logging details.
+* Log messages will be output to STDERR; learn how to adjust logging levels under **Web based monitoring and control** or **Configuration Reference**.

 Stopping:
 * Hit CTRL-C on the shell that launched the program.